SaadQayyum03/Notepad-app-Kivy/README.md

 Features removed:
 - I removed the link to the database since i didnt want it to be public, im providing sorce code and its pretty easy to add your own database.

+Warnings
+- the apk may not work on your device, this apk was tested on a samsung a20e phone